ibm-cloud-docs/log-analysis/infrastructure/ubuntu-baremetal.md

 After you provision an instance, the {{site.data.keyword.la_full_notm}} dashboard opens.

-To provision an instance of LogDNA through the CLI, see [Provisioning LogDNA through the {{site.data.keyword.cloud_notm}} CLI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision#provision_cli).
+To provision an instance of logging through the CLI, see [Provisioning logging through the {{site.data.keyword.cloud_notm}} CLI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-provision#provision_cli).
 {: note}

 ## Step 3.
 Configure a bare metal to send logs to your logging instance
 {: #ubuntu-baremetal_step3}

 To configure your bare metal to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent`.
-The logging agent reads log files from `/var/log` or other directories you specify, and forwards the log data to your LogDNA instance.
+The logging agent reads log files from `/var/log` or other directories you specify, and forwards the log data to your logging instance.

-To configure your bare metal to forward logs to your LogDNA instance, complete the following steps from an Ubuntu terminal:
+To configure your bare metal to forward logs to your logging instance, complete the following steps from an Ubuntu terminal:

 1. Install the logging agent.
 Run the following commands: